-Other spending outcomes included the continued support of the Bond University Sports Centre facility which proudly saw over 100,000 student attendances during the 2022 year out of a maximum student population of 4400.
-The student clubs and student association continue to receive the majority portion being over 67% of all incoming SSAF.
+Other spending outcomes included the continued support of the Bond University Sports Centre facility which proudly saw over 100,000 student attendances during the 2023 year out of a maximum student population of 4400.
+The student clubs and student association continued to receive the majority portion all incoming SSAF and has the continued focus and support of the SSAF committee to foster and enhance the connection of student community.